nightlark/pymsi/docs/index.md

 A pure Python library for reading and manipulating Windows Installer (MSI) files.
 Based on the rust msi crate and msitools utilities.

+To get started `pip install python-msi`.
+To use it as a library, `import pymsi`.
+For the CLI utility, run `pymsi help` for a list of supported commands.

 Here are some links to pages that may be useful:

 [PyPI](https://pypi.org/project/msi/)